e0da/jquery-sameheight/README.md

 will give you two sets that are automatically selected and maintained.
 To use it this way, you __must__ include the class "sameheight" __AND__ "sh_ID" where _ID_ is any identifier common to the elements that you want to set to the same height.
-It is quite save to add any other classes that you may need.
+It is quite safe to add any other classes that you may need.

 Demo
 ---------------------